 The University routinely leases various land or facilities to third parties.
 The contracts, at times, may include variable payments that are not known or certain to be exercised at the time of the lease receivable valuation.
 These are recognized as income in the period that they occur.

-The lease revenue and interest income for the fiscal year ended June 30, 2022 and 2021 are summarized in the following schedule.
+The lease revenue and interest income consist of the following for the fiscal year ended June 30, 2023: